FestPackd tips

 Orient your tent so the door faces away from the afternoon sun (west).
 If you can position your car to cast shade on the tent in the morning, you just bought yourself an extra hour of sleep.
 Desert survival 101.

 A 10x10 pop-up canopy is the single most important piece of camping gear at Coachella.
 Without shade, your campsite becomes unusable from 10am to 4pm.
-Bring extra stakes and tie-downs because the desert wind will absolutely send an unsecured canopy into someone else's camp.
+Bring extra tie-downs and camping-approved stakes because the desert wind will absolutely send an unsecured canopy into someone else's camp.

 Temperature swings from 100°F days to 55°F nights cause air mattresses to expand and contract.
 Many people wake up on the ground by 3am.
 A foam sleeping pad underneath is insurance.
 Or just go full foam pad and skip the air mattress drama entirely.